xyzatesz/primeutils/README.md

 ## Building

 For building, you need to have Rust and Cargo installed.
 After that, you can run `cargo build --release` to build for your current platform, or run `./autobuild.sh`, which will try to build it for both 32-bit and 64-bit versions of both Windows and Linux.
 For the script to work, you need to set up separate compilers for all four versions, and you need the `strip` GNU Coreutils command, which decreases the binary sizes significantly.

+Alternatively, you can find prebuilt binaries under the 'Releases' tab for those four platforms.